Welcome to Alaska! Now Go Hike

 8-9 miles roundtrip

-The trek to Rabbit Lake ends at a dark blue alpine tarn flanked by imposing peaks known as the Suicides.
+The trek to Rabbit Lake ends at a dark blue alpine tarn flanked by the north and south Yuyanq' Ch'ex peaks.
+The name means heaven's breath in the Dena'ina language.
 The hike itself is an enjoyable one, with a rocky trail but a mild grade.
-You start above treeline, and after mile or two through patchy alders you'll enter a wide-open valley.
+You start above treeline, and after mile or two through patchy alders you'll enter a wide valley.
 Take snacks along.
 Rabbit Lake is the perfect place for a picnic.

 Challenging Anchorage Hike